-- 6.5 The IIHF Medical Committee shall determine the number of players to be tested during an IIHF competition according to the IIHF Testing Plan. - 6.6 The IIHF Medical Supervisor or his representative shall select all players for Doping Control.
-The IIHF Medical Supervisor shall prioritize Target Testing in order to ensure that all of the appropriate Players are tested.
-However, the IIHF Medical Supervisor may also conduct random Testing. - 6.7 A player may be tested any time on more than one occasion during an IIHF competition. - 6.8 If it is documented that the player that was selected for DC suffered a serious injury or was ill and left the venue, the IIHF Medical Supervisor shall select another player from the team for sample control in accordance with the above notedprocedure.
+- 6.5 The IIHF Office shall determine the number of players to be tested during an IIHF competition according to the IIHF Testing Plan. - 6.6 The IIHF Office shall select all players for Doping Control.
+The IIHF Office shall prioritize Target Testing in order to ensure that all of the appropriate Players are tested.
+However, the IIHF Office may also conduct random Testing. - 6.7 A player may be tested any time on more than one occasion during an IIHF competition. - 6.8 If it is documented that the player that was selected for Doping Control suffered a serious injury or was ill and left the venue, the IIHF Medical Supervisor shall select another player from the team for sample control in accordance with the above noted procedure.

-6.9 Should the injured or sick player recover and play in a later game during this same IIHF competition, the player may be obligated to undergo the DC after participating in the first game following the injury.
+6.9 Should the injured or sick player recover and play in a later game during this same IIHF competition, the player may be obligated to undergo the Doping Control after participating in the first game following the injury.